Some people I meet in the most interesting places.

 What’s something you’d like to see more of within the Black Canadian community?

 Within the black Canadian community, I’d like to see more acceptance of individuals and families who break out of narrowly defined boxes or roles.
-There’s a certain kind of hurt felt when you’re having trouble “fitting into” a larger group or community, and also being treated like an outcast by the members of your more immediate community.
+There’s a certain kind of hurt felt when you’re having trouble “fitting into” a larger group or community, and also being treated as an outcast by the members of your more immediate community.
 The first example of this that comes to mind is a black teenager who in addition to all the “usual” pressures of adolescence is also subjected to the idea that they aren’t “black enough” because they’re going to university, or because they’re dating someone who isn’t black, or because they’re gay, or for whatever other silly reason.
 It’s especially important in a marginalised community to find and strengthen our common bonds, instead of creating turmoil out of our differences.

 Without running the risk of painting all “those outside the black Canadian community” with too broad a brush, I would simply say that every group, every community, and also every individual wants to strike an appropriate balance between fitting in and standing out.
 When conflicts are boiled down to that super-simple level, it makes it easier to coexist with others respectfully and peacefully, and we can learn a lot more from one another as well.